saleor/saleor/docs/architecture/payments.rst

 we are operating on the reusable token which is a unique identifier of the customer for given gateway.

-Payment methods belong to a customer, one can use several payments method within a single order.
+Several payment methods can be used within a single order.

-Payment method has 3 possible charge statuses:
+Payment has 3 possible charge statuses:

 +----------------+-------------------+------------------------------------------------------------------------------------------------------+
 | Code           | GraphQL API value | Description                                                                                          |